cbourke/CSCE155-C-Lab11/readme.md

 Clone the project code for this lab from GitHub by using the following
 URL: <https://github.com/cbourke/CSCE155-C-Lab11>.

-If you are using the CS50 IDE you may need to install the curl development library before compiling this lab:

-`sudo apt-get install libcurl4-gnutls-dev`

 ### 3.2 `Student` Structure Demo

 To demonstrate how to define and use a structure, we have provided a completed program (see the files in the `studentDemo` directory) with a full structure definition to model a student.
 Several functions have been implemented to assist in the construction and printing of this structure.
 In particular there are two "factory" functions that can be used to help in the construction of an individual structure.
 The factory function takes the appropriate parameters, allocates memory for a new `Student` instance and sets each field of the structure appropriately.
 In the case of strings, `malloc` is used to create enough space and the string is then copied.
 The `birthDate` is handled specially: it parses the date string and creates a `struct tm` which is a *time* structure defined by the time library (`time.h`).
 Finally, a pointer to the new `Student` structure is returned.
 There is also a print function that takes a student (by reference) and prints it out to the standard output.

 #### Instructions